YanzhiSong/getIp/README.md

 # getIp
-The ip of lang server is uploaded to github every 10 m.
+The ip of LangChao server is uploaded to github every 10 minutes.